Frequently Asked Questions

 4. I want to get involved with the parks, what can I do?

 If you're interested in the parks, consider joining the Volunteers-In-Parks programs (VIP's).
 VIP's organize educational and fun events designed for the entire family.
-It is also possible to volunteer to help clean the parks or help with maintenance.
-Many associations volunteer time in the parks, such as the Girl Scouts, the Boy Scouts and the Upper Valley Career Center.
-Just give Jessie Rankinen a call at 937.823.4874.
+Many associations and business also volunteer time in the parks, such as the Girl/Boy Scouts, American Honda Motor Company, RT Industries, US Bank, Tipp City High School Interact Club and the Upper Valley Career Center.

 5. What do I do about nuisance animals?